-All teaching staff are responsible for the identification and initial assessment of children with SEN within their class.
+All teaching staff are responsible for the identification and initial assessment of children with SEND within their class.
 The class teacher will make provision for such children and ensure that they have full access to the curriculum.
 Key responsibilities include: -

-- Planning classwork to ensure the inclusion of all pupils. - Recognising pupils who may require SEN provision, gather assessments and implement a plan of action for those children.
-Record this on CPOMS and follow identification pathway. - Maintaining records of all pupils with SEN in the class SEN file. - Ensuring parents are fully informed and consulted at all stages. - Attending all planning and review sessions when required. - Using the CATs assessment tool to support where appropriate, utilising them as working documents and being rigorous in monitoring progress towards targets. - Liaising with support staff (TAs) when planning and evaluating programmes of work for pupils. - Recording the graduated response on the assess, plan, do, review documentation as supplied by the Local Authority.
+• Planning classwork to ensure the inclusion of all pupils.

+• Recognising pupils who may require SEND provision, gather assessments and implement a plan of action for those children.
+Record this on CPOMS and follow identification pathway.

+- Maintaining records of all pupils with SEND in the class context file. - Ensuring parents are fully informed and consulted at all stages. - Attending all planning and review sessions when required.

+• Using the B Squared assessment tool to support where appropriate, utilising them as working documents and being rigorous in monitoring progress towards targets.

+• Liaising with support staff (TAs) when planning and evaluating programmes of work for pupils.

+• Recording the graduated response on the assess, plan, do, review documentation as supplied by the Local Authority.